M0nkeyPr0grammer/Landscapes-Reimagined-Genesis/updatenotes.md

 # Modpack Patch Notes: Version 2.4.0
-**Release Date**: November ?th, 2023
+**Release Date**: November 9th, 2023

-This minor update includes a simple fix that will include a shapeless recipe to convert modded dirt to vanilla dirt, since some modded dirt cannot plant crops.
-It will also include any general mod updates.
+This update includes the addition of 2 new Create Addons, with the inclusion of 2 new creative item recipes, and all the quests related to those.
+It will also include any general mod updates released since the last pack update.
 ### As a standard safety protocol, we advise creating a backup of your saved data prior to updating the modification package to ensure the preservation of your progress.

 ## New Additions